-The profile is notably flavorful
+The profile for dark roasted coffee is notably flavorful

 In the first phase of the roasting process, the Mailard reaction begins, a chemical reaction where coffee starts to turn brown.
 This happens at around 150°C/302°F. During the Maillard reaction, gases including carbon dioxide, and water vapor create an internal pressure.
 The bean turns pale to tan to light brown.

 This event is known as first crack with the increases of carbon dioxide and water vapor pressure causing a break in the cell walls of the beans, making a popping sound.
 As the roasting continues, the structure of the coffee bean continues to change and melanoids continue to develop.
 Melanoidins are commonly present in foods that have undergone some browning, such as barley malts, bread crust, bakery products and coffee.
-As well as changing the color of the beans, they contribute to the final mouthfeel of the coffee.
+As well as changing the color of the beans, they contribute to the final mouthfeel of dark roasted coffee.

 There’s a lot of science involved in producing that delicious cup we all love.

 The rapid increase in temperature inside each bean during the roasting process transforms the internal moisture content into gasses.
 When the temperature reaches around 170°C (338°F) long, complex carbohydrate chains begin to break down into hundreds of new, smaller molecules.
 This phase is known as pyrolysis, or what roasters call caramelization.
 Chemical reactions caramelization develop the brown color and rich flavor you get when roasting coffee.
 This reaction will continue throughout the roasting process creating darker colors and different flavors, distinctly unique to that particular coffee bean.
-And every coffee is unique.
+And every dark roasted coffee is unique.